Parrazyte/winds/README.md

 # winds
-Main PhD project on BHLMXB wind signatures
+Current project on X-ray data

 -If you're not me, better ask me about what's in this before any headache-